 ASC can provide discipline- and course-specific sessions tailored to the skills and learning objectives identified by the lecturer as necessary for student success.
 Research shows that this kind of targeted skills training is particularly effective for enhancing students’ learning and performance.

-- Essay writing for English
+- Essay writing for Law

-- Report writing for Psychology
+- Academic writing and integrating evidence for Psychology

 - Report and thesis writing for Computer Science